blendbyte/CoyoteCert/README.md

 ->challenge(new Http01Handler('/var/www/html'))
 ```

-The file is written to `{webroot}/.well-known/acme-challenge/{token}` and removed automatically after validation.
-Your web server must serve it as plain text without authentication.
+The file lands at `{webroot}/.well-known/acme-challenge/{token}` and is removed automatically after validation.
+Your server must serve it as plain text with no authentication in the way.

 ### dns-01

 Deploy a TXT record at `_acme-challenge.{domain}` and remove it after validation.
+DNS-01 is the only challenge type that supports wildcard certificates.

-CoyoteCert ships built-in handlers for Cloudflare, Hetzner DNS, DigitalOcean, ClouDNS, AWS Route53, and shell scripts.
-See [DNS-01 providers](#dns-01-providers) for full details and library usage.
+CoyoteCert has built-in handlers for Cloudflare, Hetzner DNS, DigitalOcean, ClouDNS, AWS Route53, and shell scripts.
+See [DNS-01 providers](#dns-01-providers) for full details.

-To implement a custom handler, use `ChallengeHandlerInterface`:
+Need something custom?
+Implement `ChallengeHandlerInterface`:

 ```php
 use CoyoteCert\Enums\AuthorizationChallengeEnum;